mapbox/robosat/README.md

 The result of `rs export` is an ONNX GraphProto `.pb` file which can be used with the ONNX ecosystem.

 Note: the `rs predict` tool works with `.pth` checkpoints.
-In contrast to these `.pth` checkpoints the ONNX models neither depent on PyTorch or the Python code for the model class and can be used e.g. in resource constrained environments like AWS Lambda.
+In contrast to these `.pth` checkpoints the ONNX models neither depend on PyTorch or the Python code for the model class and can be used e.g. in resource constrained environments like AWS Lambda.

 ### rs predict